Allisterh/Bank_Profitability_Research/README.md

 * The Figures folder contains all the figures created by the historical charts scatterplots script.R file.
 The figures are all in SVG format.

 * The Tables folder contains all the summary statistics and regression tables created by the by analysis and regressions main script.R file.

+* A PDF and docx files of the working people are also available.